William C. Shiel Jr., MD, FACP, FACR

+The treatment of amyloidosis depends on the type of amyloidosis involved.
 Initial treatment of amyloidosis involves correcting organ failure and treating any underlying illness (such as myeloma, infection, or inflammation).
 The disease is frequently discovered after significant organ damage has already occurred.
 Therefore, stabilization of organ function is an initial target of treatment.
 The most frequent cause of death in systemic amyloidosis is kidney failure.

 Treatment includes chemotherapy agents usually used for certain cancers and dexamethasone for its anti-inflammatory actions.

 Sephardic Jews and Turks inherit a genetic disease called familial Mediterranean fever, which is associated with amyloidosis and characterized by episodes of "attacks" of fever, joint, and abdominal pains.
-These attacks can be prevented with the medication colchicine.
+These attacks can be prevented with the medication colchicine (Colcrys).
 Armenians and Ashkenazi Jews also have a higher incidence of familial Mediterranean fever attacks but do not suffer amyloid deposition disease.
 Other reports of amyloidosis in families are extremely rare.

 Familial ATTR amyloidosis can now be cured with liver transplantation.
-This option requires an accurate diagnosis of the specific protein that causes the disease.
+This treatment option requires an accurate diagnosis of the specific protein that causes the disease.

 Get the latest treatment options